ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 This tutorial may incur costs.
 Use the [Cost Estimator](/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

+- site.data.keyword.powerSysFull {{site.data.keyword.powerSysFull}}
+- site.data.keyword.powerSys_notm {{site.data.keyword.powerSys_notm}}
+- site.data.keyword.powerSysShort {{site.data.keyword.powerSysShort}}

-A {: site.data.keyword.powerSysFull} is used to host Power Virtual Machines running a variety of different operating environments like I, Linux, AIX TODO.
-A Virtual Private Cloud (VPC) provides network isolation and security in the {{site.data.keyword.cloud_notm}}.
-PVC can connect to VPCs via a TGW and utilize the VPC network to access Virtual server instances in the VPC or networkdevices like a VPN or Virtual private endpoint gateways.
-A VPC or PVC can be a building block that encapsulates a corporate division (marketing, development, accounting, ...) or a collection of microservices owned by a DevSecOps team.
+The [{{site.data.keyword.powerSysFull}}](/docs/power-iaas?topic=power-iaas-getting-started) can host {{site.data.keyword.powerSys_notm}} instances (.i.e virtual server instances) running a variety of different operating environments like Linux, AIX and I. The {{site.data.keyword.cloud_notm}} also supports Virtual Private Cloud (VPC) which provides network isolation and security in the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.powerSys_notm}} can connect to VPCs via a TGW and utilize the VPC network to access Virtual server instances in the VPC or networkdevices like a VPN or Virtual private endpoint gateways.
+A VPC or {{site.data.keyword.powerSys_notm}} can be a building block that encapsulates a corporate division (marketing, development, accounting, ...) or a collection of microservices owned by a DevSecOps team.
 This may create the need to route traffic through centralized firewall-gateway appliances.
 This tutorial will walk through the implementation of a hub and spoke architecture depicted in this high-level view:

 ![vpc-transit-overview-power](images/transit-power/vpc-transit-overview-power.svg){: caption="Figure 1.
 Architecture diagram of the tutorial" caption-side="bottom"}
 {: style="text-align: center;"}